 How can I try out technology?

-You can borrow a range of assistive technology such as alarm clocks, streamers, doorbells and headphones for free through our Technology Test Drive service (currently paused due to COVID-19).
+You can borrow a range of assistive technology such as alarm clocks, streamers, doorbells and headphones for free through our Technology Test Drive service.

 You can opt for a no risk trial before deciding if to purchase Phonak products using our Borrow to Buy scheme.
 With the support of a professional, you can try Phonak products for 60 days before you decide whether or not to purchase them.

 Browse the wide range of technology products and digital services available to support deaf children and young people.

 How technology helps